 Is the CRM provider you choose going to give you a login and set you loose?
 Or are they going to be a partner and walk you through the set-up and implementation process?

-You want to be able to say this about the implementation team (quote taken from an Agile CRM customer):
+You want to be able to say this about the implementation team (A CRM Implementation Case Study):

 “The customer success [implementation] team has been very helpful to me.
 They have reached out to me at various times just to check in and see how things are going.
 They even send me unsolicited video tutorials on things that they believe will help me improve how I use the system.”